15 Funny Questions Asked to Arab Americans

 Arab Americans are Americans who are of Arab descent and are citizens or are permanent residents of the United States.

 While Arab Americans remain an essential ethnic group in the United States, many are unaware of the various cultures that are celebrated by Arab-Americans; therefore, leading to curiosity in the form of various questions.
-These are some of the common questions often asked to Arab-Americans regarding their identity, culture, religion, etc…
+These are some of the common truth or dare questions often asked to Arab-Americans regarding their identity, culture, religion, etc…

 1. “Did you travel on a camel?”

 Many people view the countries in the Arab world to be just deserted.
 With that in mind, many assume that the main source of transportation for people in the Arab world is a camel.
 Many are aware that countries in the Arab world are known to be some of the more sophisticated infrastructural countries.
 Utilizing camels as a reliable method of transportation is not common at all.
 In fact, only 2% of the Arab population may use camels as a form of transportation.
 Many Arabs have not seen a camel until they see it in a zoo.

 Arabs subscribe to a variety of religions including Christianity, Islam, Judaism, etc… There are also a variety of denominations within given religions, for example, some Christians are Orthodox, while some others are Roman Catholic.
 Many are not aware of the religious diversity present in the Arab world and are quick to assume that all Arabs subscribe to Islam and regard themselves as Muslims.